About the Centres of Excellence (CoE) programme

 - CoEs shall be selected for a defined period of time aligned to the planning cycles of the WTDCs.

 - CoEs shall be selected on the basis of their excellence in defined priority areas.

 - There is a need to maintain a manageable number of CoEs to ensure quality of the training and facilitate monitoring.

 - CoEs need to operate on a self-sustainable basis.

 The strategy went into operation in January 2015, based on the outcomes of WTDC-14.
-The first cycle of the new Centres of Excellence programme has been implemented over a period of four years (January 2015 to December 2018) and the second cycle will be implemented over the next four years (January 2019 to December 2022).
+The first cycle of the new Centres of Excellence programme has been implemented over a period of four years (January 2015 to December 2018) and the second cycle over the next four years (January 2019 to December 2022).

 CoE training courses